-Make your own baby-safe paint at home with just three ingredients you probably have.
-We don’t recommend eating this paint, but if your little one happens to taste it, you don’t have to stress that it’s toxic.
-Follow our simple step-by-step instructions and you’ll be making art in no time.
+Make your own non toxic paint for babies at home with just three ingredients you probably already have.
+We don’t recommend eating this edible paint by the spoonful, but if your little one happens to taste it, you don’t have to stress.
+Follow these simple step-by-step instructions for making edible finger paint for babies and you’ll be making art in no time.

 - 1 cup white flour